ferdsformanes/debugging_code/vs_code_python_debugging_guide.md

-# Debugging a Python API Script in VS Code
+# How to Debug a Python API Script in VS Code
 A simple guide to using **Step Over**, **Step Into**, **Step Out**, and **Continue** when debugging a Python script (example: Cisco SD‑WAN API).

 ---